jessicakenney/event-planner/README.md

-# Memory Game
+# Event Planner

-##### Epicodus Section: Intro to Programming Group Project
+##### Epicodus Section: Java Week1: Behavior Driven Development

-### By Kimberly Lu, Jessica Sheridan, Shyamal Punekar, Beth Hansen
+### By Jessica Sheridan

 ## Description

 This application is an event planner estimate for party planning services.
 A user will be prompted about several questions about a party they are interested in having.
 Based on this information, an estimate will be calculated.
+The options for the Event are defined in the EventMenu class.
+The EventMenu class includes all the user options for the Event including food, beverage, and entertainment.
+A corresponding costSheet provides cost for each item.
+The Event class uses the costs outlined in the EventMenu to calculate the cost per person for the event and the grand total less any valid coupon codes.

 ## Specifications: